catalyst/moodle-tool_passwordvalidator/README.md

 both uppercase and lowercase.
 For passwords that contain at least 3 of the the following: lowercase letters, uppercase letters, numbers, special characters, the minimum length must be 10 characters.
 Enable this control to enforce this minimum length policy.</p1>

+<p1><b>Minimum Simple Complexity Length:</b> This box allows for input of an integer value to be the minimum number of characters allowed in simple passwords, consisting of
+only letters, both uppercase and lowercase.
+The Australian ISM recommends this length be 13, which is the default value.</p1>

+<p1><b>Minimum Complex Complexity Length:</b> This box allows for input of an integer value to be the minimum number of characters allowed in complex passwords, consisting
+of a combination of lowercase letters, uppercase letters, numbers and/or special characters.
+The Australian USM recommend this length be 10, which is the default value.</p1>

 <p1><b>Enforce Letters and Characters in Password:</b> The Australian ISM recommends that passwords are not allowed to be constructed of just
-numbers, and must contain some letters and/or special characters.
-Enable this control to enforce that passwords are not constructed of only numeric characters </p1>
+numbers and special characters, and must contain some letters.
+Enable this control to enforce that passwords are not constructed of only numeric characters or combinations of both numbers and special characters, and must contain letters </p1>

 <p1><b>Maximum Sequential Digits:</b> The Australian ISM recommends that passwords may not contain sequences of numbers, which may be a date or other significant number.
 Enable this control to enforce a maximum number of sequential numberic characters.